 This course teaches medical terminology from an anatomical approach.
 This course serves as a foundation for all other medical courses in this series.

-Mandated Reporter: Protecting our children from child abuse starts with you.
+Protecting our children from child abuse is everyones responsibility.
 This is a self-paced, open-entry, online course on mandated reporting of child abuse.
-As required by law this course is designed to meet the requirement for a two-hour certification course to be conducted for all educational staff in New York State as part of Section 413 of the New York Social Services Law.
+As required by law, this course is designed to meet the requirement for a two-hour certification course to be conducted for all educational staff in New York State as part of Section 413 of the New York Social Services Law.
 Certificates will be mailed upon completion.

 A one year online subscription that provides online access to ICD-10 and CPT codes.
 Class should be taken on a PC.

 This course prepares students for entry-level jobs in a doctors office or other medical facility.
 CPT Coding is covered including Medicare Fraud and Abuse, and Evaluation and Management.
 STUDENTS MUST REGISTER FOR DCB 2000-03, SpeedECoder unless they already have a subscription.
 Class should be taken on a PC.